LGBT Programming for Residents

 Our programming events also introduce residents to the resources of the Coalition for Aging LGBT, and to the North Texas LGBT community more broadly, providing options for greater social connection for LGBT seniors.
 Activities are geared to the needs of each community.
 Examples include:

-Betty King presenting “Gen Silent” and facilitating open discussion with senior housing community residents.
+Betty King (CfA LGBT) presenting “Gen Silent” and facilitating open discussion with senior housing community residents.

 Isolation is a common issue faced by seniors.
 Studies show that isolation of LGBT seniors adds an additional challenge in any type of living community.
 By providing a space for all viewpoints to be heard and respected, we hope to nurture open discussion and learning so that LGBT residents feel more comfortable living their authentic lives in their homes.

 By highlighting the LGBT activities in the area, more LGBT seniors learn of a variety of opportunities to connect.
 If someone is not mobile, we introduce resources that connect those individuals to other LGBT members who may interact through email or Facebook or be able to establish a buddy system where the isolated individual can talk or visit with others.

 CfA LGBT © Copyright 2015-2019.
 All Rights Reserved.